 Up to 33% of time, push objects such as cart on wheels of pipes onto elevator requiring 34 lbs. of force.

 Up to 33% of time, push objects such as chain hoist up or down inclines or ramps requiring 110 lbs. of force, or high-rise lift with 110 lbs. of

 Maximum carry is 50 lbs less than 10 feet on smooth (hallways) and rough terrain (roof).
 Recommend carts to carry salt bags.

 Typical work environment has minimal to moderate noise levels, however, infrequently exposed to very loud noise high velocity air (CFMs).

 Candidates must successfully complete and pass any required testing.

 Grow your career with a best-in-class company that puts our client's interests at the center of all we do.
 Get started now!

 We are an equal opportunity/affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, gender identity or expression, sexual orientation, national origin, disability, age or status as a protected veteran, or any other characteristic protected by law.

-If you work in Colorado or work remotely, please click here for information pertaining to compensation and benefits.
+If you work or would be working in Colorado or outside of a Corporate location, please click here for information pertaining to compensation and benefits.